2024-DEV-HB/MyTest/README.md

 ## Architecture

-The project follow the **MVVM** architectural pattern, which helps separate view, data and business logic.
+The project follows the **MVVM** architectural pattern, which helps separate view, data and business logic.
 The **View** is implemented using **Jetpack Compose**, and the application uses flow for state management to observe the current game state and update the UI reactively.

 ---